darriussingleton/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. osTicket is an open source support ticketing system.
-It integrates inquiries created via email and web-based forms into a easy-to-use  web interface.
-It can be installed on most operating systems fairly easily and it is completely free.
-It includes feature like custom fields, forms, and list.
-You can create custom queues based on criteria specified by admin/creator/owner.
-It includes ticket filtering features and even has a custom knowledge base you can create and utilize. <br/>
+his tutorial provides a comprehensive guide to the deployment of osTicket, an open-source, web-based ticketing system designed for efficient management of support inquiries.
+It details the necessary prerequisites, including server environment configurations and database dependencies, and outlines the installation procedure. osTicket aggregates support requests originating from email and web forms into a unified, accessible web interface, facilitating streamlined ticket handling.
+The system's architecture supports platform-agnostic deployment, leveraging open-source technologies for cost-effective implementation.
+Key functionalities include:

+Customizable Data Structures: Implementation of user-defined fields, forms, and lists, enabling tailored data capture and organization.
+Dynamic Queue Management: Creation of rule-based ticket queues, allowing for automated routing and prioritization based on administrator-defined criteria.
+Advanced Ticket Filtering: Robust filtering capabilities for efficient ticket retrieval and analysis.
+Integrated Knowledge Base: A built-in knowledge management system for documenting solutions and providing self-service support.
+This tutorial serves as a practical resource for students and professionals seeking to implement and manage a scalable support ticketing solution using open-source technologies." <br/>

 <h2>Environments and Technologies Used</h2>